Chapter 102 BWV 204 Ich bin mir vergnügt

 This restless feeling of effort becomes an important recurring theme of the movement; see the sections from bars 27, 70, 127 and 155.

-Admittedly such passages eventually fall to moments of rest at the cadence points, the most obvious occuring just before the reprise.
+Admittedly such passages eventually fall to moments of rest at the cadence points, the most obvious occurring just before the reprise.
 And there are sustained notes on Ruhig----peace and tranquillity, but Bach balances these with an even longer one on behält----the retaining (of an impoverished heart, bars 144-153).
 When the ritornello theme returns to close each of the A sections, the oboes present themselves individually, not in parallel as at the beginning.

 The subsumed meaning of the music seems clear, even though a superficial examination of it appears to place it at variance to the text; inner peace is a great attribute, but it is ultimately acquired through personal effort and achievement.
 What better mirror could there be than this to reflect Bach's own industrious and creative life?

 Three of the four recitatives are secco, although as indicated above, that does not mean that Bach did not give them close attention.
 The second, however, is accompanied by the upper strings throughout.
 It begins on a warm chord of Eb major, and this, combined with the soprano's rising interval of a seventh, deludes us for a moment into thinking that we are about to enter an inner world of utter serenity.